euroargodev/argoonlineschool/_sources/intro.md

 <img src="http://sio-argo.ucsd.edu/statusbig.gif" alt="Argo status" width="800"/>

 Given the amount of data gathered by the Argo network of floats, the associated documentation has grown considerably and can be overwhelming.
-Therefore the goal of the Argo Online school (AOS) is to teach the basic foundations to use and understand the Argo data.
-The AOS does not attempt to show everything, since the Argo documentation is available for deeper learning.
-The AOS is a set of videos and hands-on jupyter notebooks designed to be accessible for high school or graduate students in any discipline, with no prerequisites.
+Therefore the goal of the Argo Online school ([AoS](https://euroargodev.github.io/argoonlineschool/)) is to teach the basic foundations to use and understand the Argo data.
+The AoS does not attempt to show everything, since the Argo documentation is available for deeper learning.
+The AoS is a set of videos and hands-on jupyter notebooks designed to be accessible for high school or graduate students in any discipline, with no prerequisites.

-The AOS is organized into three main sections:
+The AoS is organized into three main sections:

 **1. [The Argo Program](https://euroargodev.github.io/argoonlineschool/Lessons/L01_TheArgoProgram/Chapter10_TheArgoProgram_intro.html)**